ligos/blog.ligos.net/source/_posts/Installing-Hexo.md

 Some other things to note:

-* `skip_render` - you'll need to add your Google Site auth file here, or it will be processed as any other html content (not what you want) (Bing's XML auth file is not processed though, so you don't need to add it).
+* `skip_render` - You'll need to add your Google Site auth file here, or it will be processed as any other html content (not what you want) (Bing's XML auth file is not processed though, so you don't need to add it).
 * `marked.breaks` - I prefer my Markdown not to insert line breaks unless I leave a blank line (makes version control work better).
 So I set this to false.
+* `highlight.line_number` - I'm not a fan of line numbers against source code.
+So I changed this to false.

 ## Theme Changes in Code

 Finally, there were a few things I wanted to change in the theme code.
 Obviously, this is specific to the *hueman* theme, but I'm sure you'll find similar small things for whichever theme you chose too.

+These changes are definitely not for someone who just wants to churn out content.
+So no shame in ignoring this whole section.

+But as a professional web developer, they're well within my capability.

 From easiest to hardest, here are the three changes I made.